mcas101/jamf/README.md

-# Importan scripts for jamf.
+# Important scripts for jamf.